PermitBFT: Exploring the Byzantine Fast-Path: Abstract

 \section{Abstract}

-\name{} solves the byzantine consensus problem for $n$ nodes tolerating up to $f < \frac{n}{3}$ byzantine nodes in the partially synchronous networking model; it is the first BFT protocol to achieve an optimistic latency of just 2 message delays despite tolerating byzantine failures throughout the "fast track".
-The design of \name{} relies on two fundamental concepts.
-First, in \name{} the participating nodes do not wait for a distinguished leader to act and subsequently confirm its actions, but send permits to the next designated block creator proactively.
-Second, \name{} achieves a separation of the decision powers that are usually concentrated on a single leader node.
-A block creator controls \textit{which} transactions to include in a new block, but not \emph{where} to append the block in the block graph.
+\prot establishes a permissioned byzantine ledger in the partially synchronous networking model.
+For $n$ replicas, \prot tolerates up to $f < \frac{n}{3}$ byzantine replicas.
+It is the first BFT protocol to achieve a latency of just 2 message delays despite tolerating byzantine replicas throughout the ``fast track'', as long as they are not the leader.
+The design of \prot relies on two fundamental concepts.
+First, in \prot the participating nodes do not wait for a distinguished leader to act and subsequently confirm its actions, but send permits to the next leader proactively.
+Second, \prot achieves a separation of the decision powers that are usually concentrated on a single leader node.
+A leader in \prot controls \textit{which} transactions to include in a new block, but not \textit{where} to append the block in the block graph.